 A. Yes, the soil must be warm, and the seeds must be kept moist all the time.
 Germination will take longer because it won't be cozy like a seedling mat.
-Once the seedlings appear, they will catch up to the plants that were germinated indoors. *I would not try it with the super hots.
+Once the seedlings appear, they will catch up to the plants that were germinated indoors. *The super hot peppers probably won't germinate from outside garden soil.

 A. Yes, many peppers grow great in pots!
 Read about our Best Peppers to Grow in Containers »

 Q. Why is some of the information about growing peppers different on your webpage like the nighttime minimum for transplanting outside is 55˚F in one place and 70˚F in another?